Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods

-\textit{Section~\ref{sec:results:application:oil} and \ref{sec:results:application:stocks}:} The data sets are downloaded from \url{http://freakonometrics.free.fr/oil.xls} and \url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}, respectively.
-We use $N=5,000$ particles in the SMC and SMC-ABC algorithms and keep the remaining settings as Sections~\ref{sec:results:Gaussian} and \ref{sec:results:alpha}.
+\textit{Section~\ref{sec:results:application:oil} and \ref{sec:results:application:stocks}:} Most of the settings are the same for the oil\footnote{Data available at: \url{http://freakonometrics.free.fr/oil.xls}.} and stock\footnote{Data available at: \url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}.} portfolio examples.
+We use $N=5,000$ particles in the \textsc{smc} and \textsc{smc}-\textsc{abc} algorithms and keep the remaining settings as Sections~\ref{sec:results:Gaussian} and \ref{sec:results:alpha}.
 For the stock portfolio example, we change the search space of $\mu$ to $(0,4)$ as the weekly log-returns in this data set can be much larger than the daily log-returns in the other data sets.
-The MAP estimate of the degrees of freedom in the copula is obtained by a quasi-Newton solver using a uniform prior.
+The \textsc{map} estimate of the degrees of freedom in the copula is obtained by a quasi-Newton solver using a uniform prior.